mmaitland300/sofware_building_tutorial/README.md

 ### 5.1 Overview of Tkinter

 Tkinter is Python’s standard GUI library.
 Since it is bundled with Python, no additional installation is required.
-Its simplicity and ease of use make it an attractive option for beginners to develop desktop applications.
+Its simplicity and ease of use make it an attractive option for both beginners and professionals alike to develop desktop applications.

 **Core Concepts:**